KatelynKWong/practice/README.md

-# beantherebrewedthat
+# Bean There, Brewed That
-A website for a food, travel, and caffeine blog
+A repository for a food, travel, and caffeine blog